zzubzq/apidocs/source/index.html.md

 ## API Key Restrictions

 * After creating the API key, the default restrictions is `Enable Reading`.
-* To **enable withdrawals via the API**, the API key restriction needs to be modified through the Binance UI.
+* To **enable withdrawals via the API**, the API key restriction needs to be modified through the Zzubzq UI.

 ## Enabling Accounts

 ### Spot Account

-A `SPOT` account is provided by default upon creation of a Binance Account.
+A `SPOT` account is provided by default upon creation of a Zzubzq Account.

 ### Margin Account

-To enable a `MARGIN` account for Margin Trading, please refer to the [Margin Trading Guide](https://www.binance.vision/tutorials/binance-margin-trading-guide)
+To enable a `MARGIN` account for Margin Trading, please refer to the [Margin Trading Guide](https://www.zzubzq.vision/tutorials/zzubzq-margin-trading-guide)

 ### Spot Testnet